hazelcast/hazelcast/hazelcast-documentation/src/Storage.md

 - Set the total direct memory size for HazelcastInstance by setting the `hazelcast.elastic.memory.total.size` property.
 Size can be in MB or GB and abbreviation can be used, such as 60G and 500M.
 - Set the chunk size by setting the `hazelcast.elastic.memory.chunk.size` property.
 Hazelcast will partition the entire off-heap memory into chunks.
 Default chunk size is 1K.
 - You can enable `sun.misc.Unsafe` based off-heap storage implementation instead of `java.nio.DirectByteBuffer` based one, by setting the `hazelcast.elastic.memory.unsafe.enabled` property to true.
 Default value is false.
-- Configure maps that will use Elastic Memory by setting `InMemoryFormat` to OFFHEAP.
+- Configure maps that will use Elastic Memory by setting `InMemoryFormat` to NATIVE.
 Default value is BINARY.

 Below is the declarative configuration.